cdhanna/MarkdownSupportDocs/readme.md

 source path information _anyway_.
 Images are loaded via `Resources`, which means that the filepath is also relative to the `Resources` folder regardless of where the original markdown file was located.

+It is possible to override the image load behaviour, see the `textureLoader` property below.

 ### `isRuntime`

 Images in Runtime are loaded with the `Resources` SDK, and images in Editor are loaded with the `AssetDatabase`.
 However, there is no obvious way for code in Unity to know if its intended to be executed in Editor, or in Runtime.
 _Markdown Support_'s SDK can be used in either case, so the decision of which image loading technique to use is left as a contextual requirement.

+### `textureLoader`

+By default, images are loaded from the `AssetDatabase` when in the Editor, and from `Resources` folders when in Runtime.
+As mentioned, it would be too overbearing to generalize an image loading approach for _all_ possible use cases in the Runtime.
+Instead, the _Markdown Support_ library takes the approach of a "less is more", and offers only `Resources` loading out of the box.

+However, within the _Markdown Support_ library, all images are loaded through the `textureLoader` delegate.
+The delegate must be of the `UMarkdownTextureLoader` type, which takes 3 parameters,
+1. the `UMarkdownContext` instance
+2. the `MarkdownLinkUri` instance that is being invoked
+3. a callback `Action<Texture2D>` function

+The only requirement is that the given `Action<Texture2D>` callback is executed with a `Texture2D` instance.
+The `Markdown/Samples/RuntimeDemo/Files/Logic.cs` file has an example showing a custom loader function that takes the link content and matches it against a set of `Texture2D` asset names attached to the game object.

 ### Configuration